Stone2GIT/rf2_league_pkg_builder/README.md

 ## General

-This script will build rfcmp skin packages for installed cars and upload them to Steam Workshop (if enabled).
+This script will build rfcmp update packages for installed cars and upload them to Steam Workshop (if enabled).

 ## Disclaimer